 David Attenborough said that “the world is full of wonders” - and he isn’t wrong.

 There are so many incredible cities to visit, sites to see, and delicacies to try.
-But with what seem like limitless options, it’s easy to miss some key places off your bucket list.
+But with what seems like limitless options, it’s easy to miss some key places off your bucket list.

 Surrounded by ski resorts that put Europe to shame, Sapporo is an often-overlooked city in Japan’s north island, Hokkaido.